LiterallyBlah/AutoFocus/README.md

 ## Task Configuration

-Tasks are specified in a YAML file, and each task requires:
+Tasks are specified in a YAML file, and each task requires careful configuration and prompt engineering to achieve optimal results:

 - **name**: A unique identifier for the task.
 - **description**: A brief description of what the task checks for.
+This should be clear and specific to guide the LLM's focus.
 - **response**: Instructions for the LLM on what to return (e.g., version numbers, points of interest, vulnerabilities).
+These instructions need to be fine-tuned to elicit precise and relevant responses.
 - **output**: The structure of the result in the final JSON output.

+Fine-tuning and prompt engineering are crucial for each task:

+1. **Precision**: Craft prompts that encourage the LLM to provide specific, targeted information.
+2. **Consistency**: Ensure prompts maintain a consistent format across tasks for easier processing.
+3. **Context**: Provide enough context in the description to guide the LLM's understanding of the task's purpose.
+4. **Iterative Improvement**: Regularly review and refine prompts based on the quality of results obtained.
+5. **Avoid Ambiguity**: Use clear, unambiguous language to prevent misinterpretation by the LLM.

 Example (`tasks.yaml`):
 ```yaml